department-of-veterans-affairs/vagov-content/pages/disability/about-disability-ratings/effective-date.md

 ### Presumptive service connection

-In most cases, if we believe your disability is related to your military service (known as a presumptive service connection)—and we get your claim within 1 year of your separation from active service—then the effective date is the date you first got your illness or injury.
+In most cases, if we believe your disability is related to your military service (known as a presumptive service connection)—and we get your claim within one year of your separation from active service—then the effective date is the date you first got your illness or injury.

 If we get your claim more than 1 year after your separation from active service, the effective date is the date we got your claim or when you first got your illness or injury—whichever is later.